-Witness Verification: I believe that this Mental Health Care Durable Power Attorney accurately expresses the wishes communicated to me by the Principal of this document.
-He/she intends to adopt this Mental Health Care Durable Power Attorney at this time.
+Witness Verification: I believe that this Durable Mental Health Care Power of Attorney accurately expresses the wishes communicated to me by the Principal of this document.
+He/she intends to adopt this Durable Mental Health Care Power of Attorney at this time.
 He/she is physically unable to sign or mark this document at this time.
-I verify that he/she directly indicated to me that the Durable Mental Health Care Power of Attorney expresses his/her wishes and that he/she intends to adopt the Durable Mental Health Care Power of Attorney at this
+I verify that he/she directly indicated to me that the Durable Mental Health Care Power of Attorney expresses his/her wishes and that he/she intends to adopt the Durable Mental Health Care Power of Attorney at this time.

-time.

-Witness Name (printed):
+Witness Name(printed):

-Signature:

-Date:
+Signature: Date: